-Vegas killer 'shot guard before attack'
+Vegas police switch timeline of massacre

 "This individual purposely hid his actions leading up to this event, and it is difficult for us to find the answers," Mr Lombardo told a news conference.
 Paddock's motives remain unclear.

-Extensive research into the gunman's mental state found no occurrence in his life that may have triggered such a violent turn of events, police say.
+Extensive research into the gunman's mental state found no explanation for such a violent turn of events, police say.

 It is suspected Paddock scouted out other locations near open-air concerts in the weeks before the Las Vegas attack.